yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src-ubuntu.md

 {{< note title="Note" >}}

-If you are seeing errors such as `g++: internal compiler error: Killed`, it's probably because the system has ran out of memory.
+If you see errors, such as `g++: internal compiler error: Killed`, the system has probably run out of memory.
 Try again by running the build script with less concurrency `-j1`.

 {{< /note >}}